StevenC10/SlugFinance/README.md

 After installing docker
 open a terminal:
 cd backend
-docker compose up -d (to start up a intance of postgres) docker compose down (if you want to update, or  if anything goes wrong)
+docker compose up -d (to start up a instance of postgres) docker compose down (if you want to update, or  if anything goes wrong)